n26/psd2-tpp-docs/doc/fallback-pisp.md

 In order to make requests to the payment initiation endpoints such as SEPA DT or Standing Orders it is necessary to supply  **encrypted-secret** and **encrypted-pin** headers.
 These parameters can be obtained by encrypting the user PIN which TPPs shall ask from the user in the same manner as email and password during authentication.

 > :warning: A TPP shall not store the PIN provided by a user and should treat it the same way as a user’s password.
-> Please refer to the [Data which should not be stored](./fallback-pisp.md#data-which-should-not-be-stored-warning) paragraph section for more details.
+> Please refer to the [Data which should not be stored](./fallback-pisp.md#data-which-should-not-be-stored-warning) section for more details.

 We provide an additional endpoint `/api/encryption/key` which should be used to obtain an encryption key which in turn is used to encrypt the user PIN.